 - Evidence of sustainability of project is presented.

 - If potential impact of longer term project will take more time to be realized or evaluated, explanation is provided on how initial impact of project visit will be measured or how it is expected to contribute to larger goals.

 Host institution letter of support

-Letter of support written by an administrator at the level of department head or higher at the host institution who is different than the contact person for the request;
+- Two letters of support required: one written by an administrator at the level of department head and one the level of rector.